-The Company previously completed a National Instrument ("NI") 43-101 compliant Technical Report ("Feasibility Technical Report") documenting the Feasibility Study and Mineral Reserve for the Star - Orion South Diamond Project ("Feasibility Study"), the results of which were announced in July 2011 (See SGF News Release dated July 14, 2011).
 The Star - Orion South Diamond Project ("Project") is situated in the Fort à la Corne kimberlite field in central Saskatchewan.
 The Project includes the 100 percent Shore owned Star Diamond Project, as well as Star West and the Orion South Kimberlite, which fall within the adjacent Fort à la Corne Joint Venture ("FALC-JV").
-Shore has a 68 percent interest in the FALC-JV and Newmont Canada FN Holdings ULC ("Newmont") has a 32 percent interest.
+Shore has a 69 percent interest (2014 - 68 percent) in the FALC-JV and Newmont Canada FN Holdings ULC ("Newmont") has a 31 percent interest (2014 - 32 percent).